Risk factors of schizophrenia: Prenatal development

 It is well established that pregnancy complications are associated with an increased risk of the child later developing schizophrenia, although overall they constitute a non-specific risk factor with a very small effect.
 That said, the first and only experimental proof that schizophrenia neuropathology definitively originates from multiple causes within human tissue has originated from prenatal developing neural tissue generated from patient stem cells, therefore establishing prenatal development as a poorly understood but important window of risk.
 Obstetric complications occur in approximately 25 to 30% of the general population and the vast majority do not develop schizophrenia; likewise the majority of individuals with schizophrenia have not had an identifiable obstetric event.
 Nevertheless, the increased average risk is replicable, and such events may moderate the effects of genetic or other environmental risk factors.
 The specific complications or events most linked to schizophrenia, and the mechanisms of their effects, are still under examination.

 There is some evidence that exposure to toxins such as lead can also increase the risk of schizophrenia spectrum disorders.

+Advanced paternal age has also been associated with increased schizophrenia risk, possibly due to the accumulation of de novo mutations in sperm that affect early neurodevelopment.

 One epidemiological finding is that people diagnosed with schizophrenia are more likely to have been born in winter or spring (at least in the Northern Hemisphere).
 This has been termed the seasonality effect, however, the effect is small.
 Explanations have included a greater prevalence of viral infections at that time, or a greater likelihood of vitamin D deficiency.
 A similar effect (increased likelihood of being born in winter and spring) has also been found with other, healthy populations, such as chess players.

 Many women who were pregnant during the Dutch famine of 1944, became malnourished, and many of their children later developed schizophrenia.
 Studies of Finnish mothers who were pregnant when they learned their husbands were killed during the Winter War of 1939–1940 had children who were significantly more likely to develop schizophrenia when compared with mothers who learned about their husbands' deaths after childbirth, suggesting that prenatal stress may have an effect as well.